hackrack/Karen_campaign/README.md

 ### How to run the app

-**Note**: Before trying to run this app make sure you have NodeJS installed in your machine by typing 'node --version', you should see something like ```v8.11.1``` showing the version you have installed.
+**Note**: Before trying to run this app make sure you have NodeJS installed in your machine by typing ```node --version```, you should see something like ```v8.11.1``` showing the version you have installed.
 To avoid possible errors make sure you have the version shown here or greater.
 To install Node follow [this](https://nodejs.org/en/download/) instructions.

 1. Navigate into Karen_campaign/backend
 ```cd Karen_campaign/backend```